rumrumdavare/fertilizer-analysis/README.md

 Feel free to fork this project and submit pull requests for any improvements!

 ## 📄 License
-This project is open source and available under the MIT License.
+This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE) license.

 Built with ❤️ using Streamlit, SQL, and World Bank data